FabianoEger/tago-documentation/concepts.rst

 and that the device is able to read variables from only one bucket.
 To make the same variable available to different devices, it is recommended to connect more devices in the same bucket, or use scripts in the :ref:`ref_analysis_analysis` to copy certain variables from one bucket to another.

-Note that when selecting variables in a dashboard or in the analysis, you will be requested to select the *bucket* and the device of *origin* that sent the variable [ADD REFERENCE].
+Note that when selecting variables in a dashboard or in the analysis, you will be requested to select the *bucket* and the device of *origin* that sent the :ref:`variable<widget-data>`.
 In case a bucket received data from different devices with the same variable name, it is easy to separate them by defining its origin.
 For example, Device01 and Device02 are sending both the variable 'temperature' to the bucket MySensors.
 To display the temperature from one specific device, just add the name of the device in the *origin* field.